Online Learning Tools (Part 2)

 Portfolio

 I have an online portfolio that shows all the best of my best in sculpture, jewelry, photography and art.
 I wanted to make sure it was linked here for you to find.
-It is this: Glimmerville Portfolio, and I would be tickled if you would check it out.
+It is this: Glimmerville Portfolio, (UPDATE 2024: They removed this free portfolio site option at deviantART) and I would be tickled if you would check it out.
 I also placed it in the permanent side-bar links on this page.

 I do think of myself as an artist.
 Though I don’t currently create art for a day job, I can’t ever expect to do more art if I don’t show others my work, can I?
 So please, check it out, and feel free to ask about commissions and sales!